Interview with Nicki Patel, Founder/Designer of milo+nicki.

 Nicki: The opportunity to do something to make a difference.
 That was such a huge thing when I joined Factory 45, more than to make money or make a design, I really wanted to make a difference for other woman.
 I wanted to inspire them and empower them.

-I had to leave my career, which I thought was going to be life-long, and it made me realize how much we are focused on what’s going on in that moment.
+To start milo+nicki I had to leave my career, which I thought was going to be life-long.
+It made me realize how much we are focused on what’s going on in that moment.
 So much that we tend to lose what we want long-term.
 It’s actually true for everyone, I think.
 We live in a world, a society, which is: do work, go home to your family, watch tv, got to sleep, repeat, and then you relax on the weekend.

 So, for me, when I got sick, it was a reality check to figure out what I wanted, and then to share that with the world.